ShubhaniGupta/Intermittent_Benchmarks/README.md

 ```

 # Generating elf files for Benchmarks
-Go to directories of various benchmarks in Experiments directory and run make to generate the elf files.
+Go to directories of various benchmarks in 'Experiments' directory and run 'make' to generate the elf files.